karunakarrao/DevOps/Docker/Docker-notes.md

 top:
 -----------------------------
 	$ docker top my-nginx/container-ID 	--> to see process running for that container.
-	$ docker stats	--> provide the stats of the containers
+	$ docker stats				--> provide the stats of the containers like memory,cpu,PID,usage and etc.

-	$ docker stop $(docker ps -q) --> it stops all containers running
-	$ docker rm $(docker ps -aq) --> it will remove all containers in stopped state.

-	$ docker container stop $(docker container ls -q) --> stop all containers at once
-	$ docker container rm $(docker container ls -aq) --> remove all container at once.
+ 	$ docker stats my-nginx 		--> check the stats for a specific container

 events:
 -----------------------------
+`docker system events ` vs `docker events` both  are same.

 	$ docker system events --since 60m		--> system events recorded for 60m
+ 	$ docker events --since 60m -f "label=env=DEV" 	--> filter the events using  labels. (-f =  --filter)

 system:
 -----------------------------

 	$ docker system df	--> docker objects created count and memeory usage
 	$ docker system info	--> docker daemon configuration details.
 	$ docker system prune	--> it will remove all stopped, dangling images